KhiopsML/khiops-doc/docs/api-docs/kdic/intro-block.md

 - a variable block can be computed from a block derivation rule, but variables within a block cannot be individually computed with their own derivation rule,

-- each variable within a variable block has **VarKey**, defined using meta-data :
+- each variable within a variable block has **VarKey**, defined using meta-data:

 	- it is an identifier of the variable locally to its block